 If you cannot intervene in the moment, check in with the person who was harassed afterwards to see if you can do anything to support them, illustrating that they are not alone.

-Share these tips with your friends and family so that we can all collectively keep each other safe.
+Share these tips so we can all collectively keep each other safe.